tauplatform/rhomobile-docs/docs/en/edge/api/NativeToolbar.md

  Platforms: <p>WM, CE, Win32</p>
 </dt><dt>SIP</dt><dd><p>Display software keyboard window.Set <code>Rho.System.keyboardState</code> to <code>Rho.System.KEYBOARD_AUTOMATIC</code> to use this element.</p>
  Platforms: <p>WM</p>
 </dt></dl></li><li>icon : <span class='text-info'>STRING</span><p><p>Relative path to toolbar item icon in your rhodes app (typically located in &lsquo;/public/images/&rsquo;).
 Icon is ignored for predefined actions, icon will be displayed even if no icon specified. iPhone and Android: Icons must be no more than 30x30 pixels and must be in .png format.
-Windows Mobile: Icons can be any size, but all icons should have same size (default &ndash; 48x48). .png and .bmp formats are supported.</p>
+Windows Mobile: Icons can be any size, but all icons should have same size (default - 48x48). .png and .bmp formats are supported.</p>
  </p></li><li>coloredIcon : <span class='text-info'>BOOLEAN</span><span class='label '> Default: false</span><p><p>Use colored icon in toolbar on iPhone instead of standard monochrome white icon (prepared from image alpha).</p>
  Platforms:iOS </p></li><li>width : <span class='text-info'>INTEGER</span><p><p>Button width in pixel.
 Used to define separator width when more than one separator specified.</p>
  Platforms:WM </p></li></ul></ul><li>toolBarProperties : <span class='text-info'>HASH</span><p><p>Properties of TabBar.</p>